 Chances are you have spent hours on end stressing over completing and delivering thousands of images to your past clients.
 Outsourcing your images to a wedding photography post processing company, such as ShootDotEdit, can help you eliminate your post production workflow.
-The idea behind outsourcing your images is that the only thing you will have to do is add your Signature Style when you receive them back.
+This frees up your time and allows you to focus on other important parts of your business.

 25. Send your Album Design to a Specialist

 Creating an album can also be a headache to your post-wedding workflow.
 Outsourcing your album design cuts down on your workflow time, and allows you to work on other projects.
 Remember, the better experience your client has (even through album design), the more likely it will be that they will refer you down the road.

 Systems are typically not a term that creatives want to focus on.
 While not all photographers feel that way, systems are often times technical and not very creative.
 But, systems and tools can save you hours every week, and allow you to get back to what you love.